socialgorithm/docs/docs/CONTRIBUTING.md

 ## Editing Images

-Edit images by going to https://www.draw.io and loading the PNG file of the same name.
-When done save the XML file **AND the image file.**
+Edit images by going to https://www.draw.io and loading the PNG file.
+When done, remember to **EXPORT as PNG and "Include a copy of my image"**.

 # Publishing changes

-Changes are picked up by Github Pages from the `docs/` folder.
-A git pre-push hook is available (`hooks/pre-push`) that will build the project, and you can enable it by running:
+Documentation is published to Github Pages from the `docs/` folder.
+You **must** run

 ```
-$ git config core-hooksPath hooks
+$ yarn build
 ```

-This should build the docs folder, so all you need to do is:
+before you push your changes.
+This will build the docs folder.

-1. Edit the files
-2. `git push`